Hes-Siemelink/instacli/instacli-spec/language/Instacli Markdown Documents.spec.md

 ## Answers

 When writing documentation or tests, you may want to provide answers to questions that are asked in the code.
-You can do so by embedding the [**Stock answers**](../commands/instacli/testing/Stock%20answers.spec.md) command in a hidden code block.
+You can do so by embedding the [**Answers**](../commands/instacli/testing/Answers.spec.md) command in a hidden code block.
 A more concise way of doing this is to use the `<!-- answers` HTML comment.

 ### Markdown format